x1-labs/tachyon/docs/src/operations/setup-a-validator.md

 After you have verified that your validator is in gossip, you should stake some SOL to your validator.
-Once the stake has activated (which happens at the start of the next epoch), you can verify that your validator is ready to be a voting participant of the network with the `solana validators` command.
+Once the stake has activated (which happens at the start of the next epoch), you can verify that your validator is ready to be a voting participant of the network with the `x1 validators` command.
 The command lists all validators in the network, but like before, we can `grep` the output for the validator we care about:

 ```
-solana validators | grep <pubkey>
+x1 validators | grep <pubkey>
 ```

 You should see a line of output that looks like this: